ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

   `X-RateLimit-Reset`;

-There are variants too, where the window is specified in the header field name, eg:
+There are variants too, where the window is specified in the header field name, e.g.:

 - `x-ratelimit-limit-minute`, `x-ratelimit-limit-hour`, `x-ratelimit-limit-day`
 - `x-ratelimit-remaining-minute`, `x-ratelimit-remaining-hour`, `x-ratelimit-remaining-day`